 What does recovery from an arthroscopic procedure entail?
 Post the procedure; you will be shifted into an observation room for a couple of hours.
 During this time the anesthesia begins to wear off and you may feel a bit of numbness in the area and weakness in general.
 Usually you can leave the hospital on the same day.
 For a few days you will be asked to rest and keep your joint elevated and maybe even iced.
 Your stitches will be bandaged and you will be required to keep the dressing clean and dry.
 You may also be given a course of medication to keep the pain away and reduce inflammation.
 In some cases use of a sling or crutches maybe recommended.
 Within a week, you should be able to get back to light activities and some physical therapy exercises maybe advised.
 More strenuous activities should be attempted only if your doctor allows it.

 What is not normal after an arthroscopic procedure?
 If anything that you haven’t been told about occurs, call your doctor immediately.
 These are a few things you can look out for as well:

 - Pain that doesn’t subside

 - Excessive pus near the stitches

-Arthroscopic procedures are performed by orthopedic surgeons, such as those we have at Ranka Hospital.
+Arthroscopic procedures are performed by orthopedic surgeons, such as those we have at Ranka Hospital, which is one of the best orthopedic hospital in Pune.
 Arthroscopy minimizes the need for surgery and patients can recover faster.
 It is a simple non-invasive procedure that has minimum risks.
 Ranka Multispeciality Hospital located in Pune specializes in orthopedics and arthroscopy.